antlr/stringtemplate4/doc/introduction.md

 Most programs that emit source code or other text output are unstructured blobs of generation logic interspersed with print statements.
 The primary reason is the lack of suitable tools and formalisms.
 The proper formalism is that of an output grammar because you are not generating random characters--you are generating sentences in an output language.
 This is analogous to using a grammar to describe the structure of input sentences.
 Rather than building a parser by hand, most programmers will use a parser generator.
 Similarly, we need some form of *unparser generator* to generate text.
 The most convenient manifestation of the output grammar is a template engine such as StringTemplate.

-A template engine is simply a code generator that emits text using templates, which are really just "documents with holes" in them where you can stick values called attributes.
-An attribute is either a program object such as a string or VarSymbol object, a template instance, or sequence of attributes including other sequences.
+A template engine is simply a code generator that emits text using templates, which are really just documents with "holes" in them where you can stick values called attributes.
+An attribute is either a program object such as a string or `VarSymbol` object, a template instance, or a sequence of attributes including other sequences.
 Template engines are domain-specific languages for generating structured text.
 StringTemplate breaks up your template into chunks of text and attribute expressions, which are by default enclosed in angle brackets <attribute-expression> (but you can use whatever single character start and stop delimiters you want).
 StringTemplate ignores everything outside of attribute expressions, treating it as just text to spit out.
 To evaluate a template and generate text, we "render" it with a method call:

 ```java
 ST.render()
 ```

-For example, the following template has two chunks, a literal and a reference to attribute name:
+For example, the following template has two chunks, a literal and a reference to attribute `name`:

 ```
 Hello, <name>